marcelloaborges/Few-Shot-Learning-Prototypical-NN/README.md

 ### The hyperparameters and model:
 - The file with the hyperparameters configuration is the <b>main.py</b>.
 Look for the comment "HYPERPARAMETERS".

-- The actual configuration of the hyperparameters is:
+- The current configuration of the hyperparameters is:
   - Learning Rate: 1e-3 (Adam)
   - N_CLASS: 60 (the number of different classes into each batch)